hyungmogu/udacity-cloud-devops-project-5/README.md

 - Add integration testing for microservices (In Progress)
 - Apply Blue/Green Deployment
 - Apply Prometheus and Grafana to microservice using Helm Chart
-- Make this app is easy to start and use locally by ordinary people (Done)
+- Make this app is easy to start and use locally by ordinary people (In Progress)
 - Submit project

 ## Setup Instruction (General.
 Don't skip this step)